310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora surprised0 %}
 Woah!?
 Midori-kun, did you just snatch the paper from my hand!?
-If you just asked for it I would’ve given it to you!
+I would’ve given it to you if you just asked for it!
 It’s not good to take things by force!
 {% endbubble %}

 {% bubble Midori blushshocked %}